 Larger vehicles such as SUVs or trucks can carry fire extinguishers that are larger than 2 kilograms as they can stored in the trunk or elsewhere.
 Although its not the law to carry a fire extinguisher, it does make sense to do so anyway.
 If its not for your own well being, you may save someone else from danger or severe money loss.

 A fire extinguisher is a must have for race cars or cars that are known to produce flames.
 They are cheap enough to have multiple and below is a list of the best car fire extinguishers and their brackets for mounting them.

 The H3R Performance Fire Extinguisher is not your usual red but a shiny chrome finished design.
 It measure 10 inches in length, 3.6 inches in width and depth of 2.6 inches.
 It has a gross weight of 1.4 pounds that achieves a U/L Rating: 1B:C. All these numbers means that it is the ideal fire extinguisher for automotive use.

-In terms of the powder used to put out any automotive fires, it is a sodium bicarbonate with additives that is considered as dry powder.
+In terms of the powder used to put out any automotive fires, it uses a clean Halguard agent, which is highly effective.

 Overall, this is the H3R Performance HG100C is the best fire extinguisher for your car when you consider looks, performance and value for money.
 In most cars such as performance, race or drift cars, the fire extinguisher can be a standout feature and the H3R Performance Fire Extinguisher is able to do just that.